Chapter 7

 5. Install and configure webhook on your Ubuntu droplet named BACKEND.
 It should listen for all incoming webhooks from GitLab that match a secret key you choose.
 When a hook is received, it should run the Bash script created earlier.

 6. Configure a webhook in your GitLab repository for all Push events using that same secret key and the URL of webhook on your server.
-You may need to make sure your domain name has an A record for the default hostname @ pointing to your FRONTEND server.
+You may need to make sure your domain name has an A record for the default hostname @ pointing to your BACKEND server.

 7. To test this setup, you should be able to push a change to the GitLab repository, and see that change reflected on the website automatically.